conhlee/wog2tools/README.md

 ## Image Tool

-**Image Tool** is a utility for extracting or creating texture files for World of Goo 2.
+**Image Tool** is a utility for extracting and creating texture files for World of Goo 2.

 ### Features:
 - **Extract Textures:** Convert `.image` files to standard image formats.